To apply for a skilled level CSCS card, an applicant must hold a nationally recognised construction related

 Higher National Certificates (HNCs)/Higher National Diplomas (HNDs)

 Description: HNCs and HNDs are courses provided by higher and further education colleges in technical skills.
 HNDs are one level higher than HNCs and so take longer to complete.
 HNC courses last one year (2 if taken part time) while HND courses take 2 years (4 if taken part time).
-To find out if your qualification is accepted for an AQP card, use the AQP search tool here.
+You can find out more about the AQP card here.

 Cards available: AQP Card

 Degrees and Postgraduate Diplomas/Certificates

 Description: a degree is a qualification awarded by an academic institution such as a university.
 There are different levels of degree, including bachelor’s, master’s and doctorates, but not all degree levels will get a CSCS card.
-To find out if your qualification is accepted for an AQP card, use the AQP search tool here.
+You can find out more about the AQP card here.

 Cards available: AQP Card

 Professional Body Membership

 Description: The membership of certain professional bodies has been approved by CSCS as equivalent to a qualification.
 These professional bodies assess the competence of their members as part of their membership.
 You can find out more about the PQP card here.

 Cards available: PQP Card